LI hospital recording surgeries in 'black box'

 “There’s a cadence to an operation, a pace,” he said.
 “So if you are playing music, the tempo changes and cadence has to change.”

-Grantcharov said the data is de-identified to protect the privacy of the patient, doctor and staff.
+Grantcharov said the data are de-identified to protect the privacy of the patient, doctor and staff.
 Their faces are blurred and voices altered.
 The recordings are not archived, but the information culled from them goes into a database.
-Grantcharov said the raw video and audio data is automatically deleted in 30 days.
+Grantcharov said the raw video and audio data are automatically deleted in 30 days.

-Northwell officials said the data is protected from lawsuits because it is part of quality control measures.
+Northwell officials said the data are protected from lawsuits because it is part of quality control measures.

 Video and audio information of each procedure, along with other data, are transmitted to Canada, where they are analyzed by artificial intelligence algorithms and clinical experts at Surgical Safety Technologies.
 The information and insights derived from the recordings are to be used to improve operating room protocols.